KingDoogan/Pike-Engine/README.md

 Features so far:

- 1. Python code editing.
+ * Python code editing.
- 2. play / run game.
+ * play / run game.
- 3. add or remove game objects.
+ * add or remove game objects.
- 4. move gameobjects around in the scene.
+ * move gameobjects around in the scene.
- 5. save & load (kinda broken) to .pik (json style)
+ * save & load (kinda broken) to .pik (json style)
- 6. engine / coder can be exported to .exe with ease. (using pytoexe)
+ * engine / coder can be exported to .exe with ease. (using pytoexe)

+Future plans:

+ * EXE Releases.
+ * Lots of features & bug fixes!
+ * Clear Documentation.
+ * Easy use.
+ * Both the pike-editor & pike-code editor to be flexible / separable in releases.
+ * Discord community.
+ * Crowd funding.

 Steps to use:
  1. [Install python ](https://www.python.org/downloads/)